LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

-`up` is a Bash and Zsh script that takes the hassle out of navigating to parent directories.
-Effortlessly jump multiple levels, autocomplete subdirectory names, or harness powerful regex-based matching for precise and flexible navigation—all in a single, intuitive command!
+`up` is a Bash and Zsh script that takes the hassle out of navigating to parent and ancestor directories.
+Effortlessly jump multiple levels, autocomplete directory names, or harness powerful regex-based matching for precise and flexible navigation—all in a single, intuitive command!

 Easily handle:
-- **Tab Completion**: Quickly autocomplete parent or subdirectory names
+- **Tab Completion**: Quickly autocomplete directory names.
-- **Regex Patterns**: Find directories that start, end, or partially match your search, with options for case-insensitive matching.
+- **Regex Patterns**: Jump to directories that start, end, or partially match your search, with options for case-insensitive matching.
 - **Unicode Paths**: Works with directories containing non-Latin characters like `フォルダ/`, `🚀/`, `नमस्ते/`, or `مرحبا/`.

 Kiss tedious `cd ..` chains goodbye!